libp2p/js-libp2p/doc/GETTING_STARTED.md

 Peer Routing offers a way to find other peers in the network by issuing queries using a Peer Routing algorithm, through their peer ids.

-Looking at the [available peer routing](./CONFIGURATION.md#peer-routing) protocols, we might choose `libp2p-kad-dht` or `libp2p-delegated-peer-routing`.
-If your runtime is a browser or a low power device, you might prefer to use `libp2p-delegated-peer-routing` as you are able to delegate other peer to issue the queries for you.
+Looking at the [available peer routing](./CONFIGURATION.md#peer-routing) modules, we might choose `libp2p-kad-dht` or `libp2p-delegated-peer-routing`.
+If your runtime is a browser or a low power device, you might prefer to use `libp2p-delegated-peer-routing` as you are able to delegate to another peer to issue the queries for you.
 However, you need to know a peer able to do that.
 Otherwise, you should use `libp2p-kad-dht`.

-In this context, we will install the dht.
+In this guide, we will install `libp2p-kad-dht`.
 You should revisit the [API](./API.md) document, more specifically [API#peerRouting.findPeer](./API.md#peerRoutingfindPeer).

 ```sh
 npm install libp2p-kad-dht